javajet/learn-scala-by-example/README.md

 Examples hope to provide an understanding of what, how and why Scala does things the way it does them.

+Please be aware, you won't find any examples of Scalaz, Cats or Shapeless here - it's just techniques, libraries and approaches included for use within the standard Scala SDK.

 Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain features of Scala_, and are not necessarily shining examples of how to write code more generally.